gsoules/MkDocs/digital-archive/docs/archivist/creating-pdfs.md

 You can see more examples of downsampling in the [PPI decision tree](Scanner-PPI-Decision-Tree-by-George-Soules.pdf) document on pages 3 and 4.

+## OCR (optical character recognition)
+Use OCR to make a PDF searchable both in the Digital Archive and while viewing the PDF.
+Only perform this step if the PDF contains type-written or typeset text that you want people to be able to search using the Digital Archive.
+OCR may not work on hand-written or highly-stylized text.

+OCR adds searchable text internally within the PDF file, but the increase in file size is negligible.

+Occasionally, the OCR process will cause some pages in the PDF to become skewed.
+You either have to live with it or remove and add back those pages, which will then no longer be searchable.

+### OCR with Adobe Acrobat Pro

+-   View the PDF to be optimized.
+-   Choose the **_Scan & OCR_** tool.
+-   On the **_Scan & OCR_** tool page:
+    -   Choose **_Recognize Text > In the file_**.
+    -   Click the **_Recognize Text_** button.
+-   Save the file.

+---

+### OCR with FoxIt PDF Editor
+When you use Foxit to open a PDF that has not been processed for text recognition, a dialog will automatically appear with a link that says
+`Recognize Text`.
+Click the link to start the OCR process.
+If the dialog is not displayed, you can initiate OCR by clicking the **_Quick OCR_** button on the **_Home_** tab.
+When the process completes, save the file.

 ## Alternate approach for creating a right-sized PDF
 This last section describes an alternate approach that is not recommended but is explained in case you come up with this idea and